Polar Ignite 2

 FAQ

-Does the Polar Ignite 2 have contactless payments?
+Does the Polar Ignite 2 support payments or onboard music?

 Consider This Instead